securityfirst/secfirst.org/umbrella-manual/content/_index.md

 * **Travel Security Memo:** Used to document safety precautions taken before travelling.
 * **Digital Security Incident:** Used to report a digital security event, where an organization's systems or data have been compromised or that measures put in place to protect them have failed.

 Tap on any of the available forms to begin filling it.
-The information you're required to fill depends on the type of form.
+The information you're required to fill in depends on the type of form.

 Enter information into the fields and tap on **Next** to proceed to the next section of the form.
 You can also go back to edit your previous answers with the **Back** button.
 As you complete a form, a percentage indicates how far you have gone.

 ![Filling a form](/img/fill-form.png)

 You can exit a form anytime by clicking on the back arrow icon at the top left of the screen.
 Umbrella automatically saves how far you've gone.
 Once you have started filling a form, it is shown on the Forms page, under the **Filled our forms** section.
-You may edit it, share it or delete it.
+You may edit it, share it, or delete it.

 ![Filled out forms](/img/filled-out-forms.png)